In today’s tutorial, I am going to teach from start to finish how to make beautiful and stunning hair bows with your Cricut machine.

 Remember, we move the material one from the left and the top?
 Do the same thing on the mat.

-It’s important to mention that you need a brand new mat when making bows.
+It’s important to mention that you need a lightly used or brand new mat when making bows out of chunky glitter canvas.
 Otherwise, the material can move and get ruined.

 The brayer is also very important to stick the canvas sheet to the mat.

-For fine glitter sheets, you don’t need tape, but the chunkier the glitter is, you may want to add masking tape to add extra security to your project.
+You don’t need tape for fine glitter sheets, but the chunkier the glitter is, you may want to add masking tape to add extra security to your project.

-Masking tape will be quite handy if your mat is not that sticky.
+Masking tape will be pretty handy if your mat is not that sticky.

-I am sure you don’t want to by a mat per every bow you make.
+I am sure you don’t want to buy a mat for every bow you make.

 Once you’re done arranging everything on the mat, feed it to your machine and tap on the flashing “Go” button.